joostkremers/parsebib/README.md

 One last difference to note is that the general buffer-parsing functions, `parsebib-parse-bib-buffer` and `parsebib-parse-json-buffer` do not have the same type of return value.
 See the function descriptions below for details.

+There is also a function `parsebib-parse` that takes a list of files and returns the entries in them.
+It has a slightly simplified interface, but it is format-agnostic: it handles both `.bib` and `.json` files.

 ## BibTeX / `biblatex` ##